 MSc International Development

 This programme is designed for anyone involved in conceptualising or administering policies related to the Global Development Challenges.
-It is especially suitable if you are already involved in planning development strategies, currently working for non-governmental or governmental organisations in the development field or planning for a career in development.
+It is especially suitable if you are already involved in planning development strategies, currently working for a non-governmental or governmental organisation in the development field, or planning for a career in development.

 The programme combines an intellectual and academic approach with policy-oriented and empirical studies of development.
 It addresses three separate, but related, facets of the development process:

 - studying the processes of planning (external aid, regional disparities, environmental factors, poverty and industrialisation);

 - examining how development policies may be delivered and administered, analysing the importance of effective political and bureaucratic structures, and evaluating the contributions of NGOs and other external bodies.

 You will take a combination of mandatory and optional taught units within the School of Sociology, Politics and International Studies.
 Each unit is delivered over the course of 12 weeks and assessed by an essay (or equivalent form of written submission).
 The taught section of the programme is followed in the summer term by a dissertation.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in International Development.

 An upper second-class honours degree or international equivalent in any discipline.

 For applicants who are currently completing a degree, we understand that their final grade may be higher than the interim grades or module/unit grades they achieve during their studies.